plq/mimi/draft-mimi.md

 However, there is stuff that needs to be further/better specified:

 1. msgpack doesn't have a standard way of defining a schema.
+We could just imitate the relevant bits of XSD.
-2. As said above, there is no standard way of serializing complex objects like dates
+2. As said above, there is no standard way of serializing complex objects like dates.
-3. It's very easy to prepend Received: headers to MIME, which makes it very easy to trace its origins.
-Patching msgpack like this doesn't seem practical.
+3. It's very easy to prepend headers to MIME, which eg. makes it very easy to trace its origins via ``Received`` headers.
+"Patching" msgpack like this doesn't seem practical.
 However, it's quite easy to tell concatenated msgpack objects apart.
-So it may be possible to specify MIMI as a bunch of concatenated msgpack objects instead of just one object containing everything.
+So it may be desirable to specify MIMI as a bunch of concatenated msgpack objects instead of just one object containing everything.

-If there is a simpler binary format that provides equivalent functionality, it could be adopted instead. msgpack is not a hard requirement.
+If there is a simpler binary format that provides equivalent functionality, it could be adopted instead. msgpack is not a hard requirement here but does have interesting properties that make it a strong contender.

 ## Doing away with recursivity

-TBD:

-- Recursive formats like MIME add a great deal of flexibility to the wrong layer.
+- Recursive formats like MIME/JMAP add a great deal of flexibility to the wrong layer.
-- MIMI needs to be as simple as possible by pushing the complexity to the inner layers.
+- MIMI outer shell needs to be as simple as possible.
+If a complex message bundle is needed, it can be easily expressed by the inner structure(s).
+- MIMI objects can be nested as attachments and the clients could choose to interpret it further down anyway.

 # Content

 ## Object definitions

-The fun part: What objects to specify.
-Why?
+When specified in onion-like layers like this, the object definitions become the subject of another standard.
+It's off-topic here.

 ## Validation

-How to validate incoming content?
+To standardize how clients could validate incoming content, we need to specify or choose a schema language first.
+XML is the clear winner as the inner format here as it already has everything, including widespread software support.

 # IANA Considerations

-This document may need IANA to maintain a supported MIMI object types registry.
+The inner format may require IANA to maintain a supported MIMI object types registry.

 {backmatter}